-Children may exhibit different types of respiratory symptoms when they have a cow’s milk allergy.
+Children may exhibit different types of respiratory symptoms when they have a cow milk allergy.
 These can generally fall into two types; either mild or severe.

 Mild forms of respiratory issues- These include runny noses, sneezing, and small amount of nasal congestion.
-These are symptoms similar to what you might see if your child had a cold.
+These are symptoms similar to what you might see when your child has a cold.

 Severe respiratory issues are also symptoms experienced with asthma.
 Mallory has written several previous blogs related to allergies and asthma that may be worth another look.

 When we think of food allergies, the most severe respiratory symptom of all is the shortness of breath that can come with anaphylaxis.
 Anaphylaxis is a sudden reaction to a food allergen that requires immediate attention, as the trouble breathing can escalate quickly into a life-threatening situation.